-The principal activity of the Company is to underwrite protection life insurance business in several European countries including France, Italy, Germany, Spain, Portugal, Poland and Belgium.
-The Company is a member of the Crédit Agricole Assurances group (CAA).
+The principal activity of the Company is to reinsure protection life and non-life insurance business in several European countries including France, Italy, Germany, Spain and Portugal.

 Business and Performance

 During 2022 almost all Covid-19 pandemic restrictions were lifted throughout Europe, supporting the reopening of economies and the returning to places of work.
 Whilst the pandemic still lingers the return to a sense of normality is welcomed.